MAKOPLASTY® Total Hip Replacement

 How Does MAKOPLASTY® Total Hip Replacement Work?

 If your surgeon determines that you are a good candidate for the MAKOplasty® procedure, a CT Scan will be taken of your hip one to two weeks prior to surgery.
 This is used to create a patient specific 3-D model.
 A surgical plan is then created for the placement and alignment of the implants before surgery.
-During surgery, the robotic arm guides the surgeon in preparing the socket in the pelvis and positions the impants optimally.
-Real-time information and images allow your surgeon to know and control accurate implant placement, which can be difficult to achieve using traditional surgical techniques without a robotic arm.
+During surgery, the robotic arm guides the surgeon in preparing the socket in the pelvis and positions the implants optimally.
+Real time information and images allow your surgeon to know and control accurate implant placement, which can be difficult to achieve using traditional surgical techniques without a robotic arm.

 MAKOPLASTY® Partial Knee Replacement